 In her work at De Fabriek, Guedes uses pieces of fishing lure as an instrument for telling stories about fishing in Angola.
 The bait is composed of tiny little resonance-boxes that contain legends.
 A horn recalls the great confidence the sailors aboard the Karl Marx must have felt as they raised anchor and set their course for communism.
 This is one of the many clues Guedes provides in the exhibition space to suggest that the history of Shipwreck Beach is much more complicated than the man pictured has given it credit for being.

 Guedes uses sound as a mean for approaching history without altering it.
 Whereas images, for example, are much more fixed to the scene they represent, sound seems to take possession of a room and fill the in-between spaces.
 As in a musical piece, this installation seeks to bring together divergent fragments of memory, tying together threads of the personal and the collective.
-This affinity with the knot is emphasized by the artist's preference for analogue techniques.
+This affinity with the knot is emphasised by the artist's preference for analogue techniques.
 The result is an installation that sounds like a room full of chatting people in which words whispered in viciousness have been drowned out by a benevolent rumble.

 But should you take on this role of entertained spectator, it becomes all the more awkward to shamelessly enjoy the effect of the mysterious rumblings.
 It points me towards one of my biggest fears being a white Western woman, which is to be the man in the photograph.